Lackawanna’s Core Values include a commitment to:

 The College further strengthened its place in the Scranton landscape when it purchased and renovated the former Scranton Central High School in 1994.
 As a signal of its continuous growth as a thriving academic institution, the College dropped “junior” from its name in 2001.

-Presently, the College has five satellite centers in Hawley, Hazleton, New Milford, Sunbury, and Towanda, Pennsylvania; an Environmental Education Center in Covington Township; and a rapidly expanding main campus in Scranton with six total operational buildings.
+Presently, the College has satellite centers in Hawley, Hazleton, Sunbury, Towanda, Tunkhannock, the Environmental Education Center in Covington Township; and a rapidly expanding main campus in Scranton with six total operational buildings.
 While the College continues to flourish, its role in the city of Scranton has become stronger than ever.

 Lackawanna College, which is accredited by the Commission of Higher Education of the Middle States Association of Colleges and Schools, has been home to many successful programs, and today offers nearly 30 bachelor’s and associate degrees as well as certificate programs and a competitive training institute.